-Translating Center
+Construct Translating Center

-Under this program, a single applicant organization will be funded to form the Translating Center, a top quality preclinical research organization with a proven track record of providing current Good Manufacturing Practice (cGMP), compliant cellular product process development and manufacturing services.
-It will also be responsible for management of the preclinical data package suitable for inclusion in an IND to support clinical testing of the given cell product Operating from a facility permanently located within California, the Translating Center will provide preclinical research services to clients developing stem cell-based treatments, with an initial emphasis on CIRM-funded projects, and a business plan to extend the services to other clients in the future.
-The Translating Center will receive seed funding for five years.
+Under this program, a single applicant organization will be funded to form the Translating Center, a top quality preclinical research organization with a proven track record of providing cGMP compliant cellular product process development and manufacturing services and management of the preclinical data package suitable for inclusion in an IND to support clinical testing of the given cell product.
+Operating from a facility permanently located within California, the Translating Center will provide preclinical research services to clients developing cell-based therapeutic candidates, with an initial emphasis on CIRM-funded projects and a business plan to extend the services to other clients in the future.
+The Translating Center will receive seed funding for five years to provide core services to enable the issuance of an FDA Investigational New Drug (IND) application.

-Translating Center Services will include:
+Core services will include: